There is no doubt about it, illegal dumping sucks.

 - Churches and non-profit groups

-- Calling the CSWM service to see if there is a free disposal option you may not be aware of
+- Calling the Comox Strathcona Waste Management service to see if there is a free disposal option you may not be aware of

-- Check the RCBC website for free disposal
+- Check the Recycling Council of BC website for free disposal

 Many items can be reused through donations or recycled.
-All solid waste originating within the boundaries of the Comox Valley and Strathcona Regional Districts will be accepted at the Comox Valley and Campbell River waste management centres.
+All solid waste originating within the boundaries of the Comox Valley Regional District and Strathcona Regional District will be accepted at the Comox Valley and Campbell River Waste Management Centres.
 Disposal fees can be found here.

 If you have questions about how much it will cost to dispose of an item phone 250-334-6016 or email us.